About Jon Francis

-On Saturday morning, July 15, 2006, 24-year old Jon Francis, of Stillwater, Minnesota, climbed Grand Mogul in the rugged Sawtooth Mountains in Idaho.
+On Saturday morning, July 15, 2006, 24-year old Jon Francis, of Stillwater, Minnesota, climbed The Grand Mogul in the rugged Sawtooth Mountains in Idaho.
 He reached the summit but did not return.
-The official search, led by local law enforcement authorities, lasted for only 29 hours and was unsuccessful in finding him.
+The official search, led by local law enforcement authorities, lasted for only 2 days and was unsuccessful in finding him.

 One of the searchers brought down a note that Jon had left in the summit registry.
 It read:

 On July 18, 2006, the Deputy Sheriff came to us and said;”It’s time to give your son up to the mountain.”
 The sheriff and searchers then packed up and rode out of town.

 We were left feeling helpless and hopeless, but committed ourselves to continue the search for our son.
 Our 12 month, family-funded search, employing hundreds of volunteers and professional search and rescue resources achieved the recovery of Jon’s remains on July 24, 2007.
 Jon was laid to rest at home in Minnesota, on October 9, 2007.

 Jon touched us.
 He was a man of strong character, deep faith, humility, patience, fun, adventure, competition and unconditional love for others.
 Jon loved boldly and lived joyfully.